jupyterlab/jupyterlab/tutorial/examples.md

     npm run server:examples

-To run a particular plugin, navigate to the plugin's subdirectory in the ``examples`` directory and enter:
+To run a particular example, navigate to the example's subdirectory in the ``examples`` directory and enter:

     python main.py

-##  Dissecting the 'filebrowser' plugin
+##  Dissecting the 'filebrowser' example

-The filebrowser plugin provides a stand-alone implementation of a filebrowser.
-Here's what the filebrowser plugin's user interface looks like:
+The filebrowser example provides a stand-alone implementation of a filebrowser.
+Here's what the filebrowser's user interface looks like:

 ![filebrowser user interface](filebrowser_example.png)

-Let's take a closer look at the source code for the plugin in ``examples/filebrowser``.
+Let's take a closer look at the source code in ``examples/filebrowser``.

-### Directory structure of 'filebrowser' plugin
+### Directory structure of 'filebrowser' example

-The plugin in ``examples/file`` is comprised by a handful of files and the ``src`` directory:
+The filebrowser in ``examples/file`` is comprised by a handful of files and the ``src`` directory:

 ![filebrowser source code](filebrowser_source.png)

-The filebrowser plugin example has two key source files:
+The filebrowser example has two key source files:

-- ``src/index.ts``: the TypeScript file that defines the plugin's functionality
+- ``src/index.ts``: the TypeScript file that defines the functionality
-- ``main.py``: the Python file that enables the plugin to be run as an example
+- ``main.py``: the Python file that enables the example to be run

-Reviewing the source code of each file will help you see the role that each file plays in the plugin.
+Reviewing the source code of each file will help you see the role that each file plays in the stand-alone filebrowser example.